 Tax season is one of the busiest times of the year for accountants.
-Whether at a firm or in-house, it can mean late nights, skipping meals and overall exhaustion.
-To keep your employees from burning out, consider these tips to maintain happiness and motivation during a stressful and busy time:
+Whether at a large or small firm, it can mean late nights, skipping meals and overall exhaustion.
+As a manager, your goal is to prevent burnout.
+We have tips to maintain happiness and motivation during this stressful time.

-3. Allow casual dress.
 If your staff is going to come in early and stay late during tax season, they will appreciate any gesture that shows concern for their comfort.
-Allowing jeans with other work appropriate attire (e.g., button down shirts, shoes) will increase comfort and make your employees feel cared for, without sacrificing client-ready appearance.
-Make sure to outline what is and isn’t office appropriate ahead of time to help avoid major office fashion faux pas.
+Allowing a relaxed dress code during this time will go a long way in terms of employee morale.
+However, be sure to outline what is and isn’t office appropriate ahead of time.
+This will help avoid major office fashion faux pas.

-4. Offer Rewards, recognition, and celebration.
 Rewards and recognition are especially important during this busy time of year, but they can be ineffective if they do not align with your staff’s values.
 Consider inviting your staff in for short one-on-one meetings to determine what’s important to them (e.g., vacation time, bonuses or extra office space).
 Based on the feedback, create a personalized rewards system that aligns with their wants.
-It’s also important to celebrate successes and milestones; consider inviting your team to take a vote on how to celebrate as a group once you have conquered tax season successfully.
+It’s also important to celebrate successes and milestones.
+Consider inviting your team to take a vote on how to celebrate as a group once you have conquered tax season successfully.

-5. Encourage autonomy.
-Involve your staff in the entire process– from planning for tax season to working through it, to evaluating success and gathering feedback.
-Invite your staff to take on leadership roles, such as gathering and sharing feedback and developing ideas for future improvement, or brainstorming and organizing office perks to make for a more enjoyable environment.
+Involve your staff in the entire process, from planning for tax season to working through it, to evaluating success and gathering feedback.
+Invite your staff to take on leadership roles, such as gathering and sharing feedback and developing ideas for future improvement.
+Or, have them brainstorm and organize office perks to make for a more enjoyable environment.
 Because there can be a fine line between over-burdening your employees and involving them, it’s important to make this voluntary.
-However, the more connected they feel to the process and success of your business, the more motivated they will be.
+However, the more connected they feel to the operation and success of your business, the more motivated they will be.

-6. Communicate goals clearly.
 When things get busy, it can be hard to see the light at the end of the tunnel.
-You should be communicating with your staff before tax season begins to outline expectations and challenges you might face as a team, and frequently during tax season to make sure that everyone is staying on track, that the goals you established are still reasonable.
-After, be sure to get feedback from your staff on challenges they may have faced.
+Communicate with your staff before tax season begins to outline expectations and challenges you might face as a team.
+Continue frequent communication during tax season to ensure that everyone is staying on track, and that the goals you established are still reasonable.
+Afterwards, get feedback from your staff on any challenges they faced.
 Creating an open dialogue about the busy season and the stress it can cause will foster a unified team spirit within the office that will prevent any one staff member from feeling like they are tackling the challenge alone.